-We plan to complete the restructuring through either:

-our recapitalization plan, which consists of the consensual exchange of our debt and our preferred stock for common stock and the purchase of new common stock by certain investors for \$200 million cash, or, alternatively, the filing of a prepackaged plan of bankruptcy which will attempt to accomplish the restructuring on substantially the same terms as the recapitalization plan but under the supervision of the bankruptcy court.
+We plan to complete the restructuring through either (1) our recapitalization plan, which consists of the consensual exchange of our debt and our preferred stock for common stock and the purchase of new common stock by certain investors for \$200 million cash, or, alternatively, (2) the filing of a prepackaged plan of bankruptcy which will attempt to accomplish the restructuring on substantially the same terms as the recapitalization plan but under the supervision of the bankruptcy court.
 Our creditors and stockholders will receive the same treatment under each of the plans.
-Upon consummation of the restructuring, two members of our board of directors will resign and two new board members, to be selected by the informal committee of creditors, will fill those vacancies.
+In fact, you can think of the recapitalization plan and the prepackaged plan as two ways of achieving the same goal, although the out-of-court consensual recapitalization plan will be much quicker, much less expensive to accomplish, and will have the least disruptive effect on our business.

-In order to effect the recapitalization plan, our stockholders must vote to:

-approve the issuance of new shares of our common stock in the restructuring transactions and $% \left({{{\left[{{{\left[{{{c{\rm{m}}}} \right]}} \right]}{\rm{m}}}}} \right)$ approve an amendment and restatement of our certificate of incorporation to increase the number of authorized shares of our common stock.
+In order to effect the recapitalization plan, our stockholders must vote to (1) approve the issuance of new shares of our common stock in the restructuring transactions, (2) approve an amendment and restatement of our certificate of incorporation to increase the number of authorized shares of our common stock and (3) elect our new board of directors.
 We are also asking you to approve the adoption of our 2003 stock option plan.

-The restructuring will significantly dilute the percentage of outstanding stock owned by our common stockholders, from 83% (before the restructuring) to 8% (following the restructuring).

-We believe that the plan we put before you today is the best solution for adequately addressing our funding needs and ensuring the continuing viability of our company.
-Without the restructuring, we have sufficient cash to cover our estimated funding needs only through the second quarter of 2003, and anticipate that we will need an additional \$600 million of funding until our revenues are sufficient to fund expected operating expenses, capital expenditures, interest and principal payments and taxes.
+While the restructuring will significantly dilute the percentage of outstanding stock owned by our common stockholders, we believe that the plan we put before you today is the best solution for adequately addressing our funding needs and ensuring the continuing viability of our company.
+Without the restructuring, we have sufficient cash to cover our estimated funding needs only through the second quarter of 2003, and anticipate that we will need an additional \$600 million of funding until our operations become self-sustaining.
 If the restructuring is not completed, we will be forced to consider an alternative plan of reorganization or liquidation.
 Any alternative plan of reorganization or liquidation is likely to result in our stockholders receiving nothing.

 Pursuant to the accompanying Proxy Statement, we are soliciting your proxy to be voted in favor of the recapitalization plan and your vote to accept the prepackaged plan.
 YOUR VOTE TO APPROVE THE RECAPITALIZATION PLAN AND YOUR VOTE TO ACCEPT THE PREPACKAGED PLAN ARE VERY IMPORTANT.
 We urge you to carefully review the Proxy Statement and the other documents we refer you to in the Proxy Statement for a detailed description of the proposed restructuring and the dilutive effect it will have on our existing stockholders.
-Please take the time to complete the enclosed proxy and sign and return it in the enclosed postage-paid envelope as soon as possible.
+Please take the time to complete the enclosed proxy and ballot, and sign and return each of them in the enclosed postage-paid envelopes as soon as possible, but in no event later than , 2003.
 We will not be able to complete the recapitalization plan unless we obtain the approval of our stockholders.